Richard Bach: Aviation career

 Bach served in the United States Navy Reserve, then in the New Jersey Air National Guard's 108th Fighter Wing, 141st Fighter Squadron (USAF), as a Republic F-84F Thunderstreak fighter pilot.
 He then worked at a variety of jobs, including as a technical writer for Douglas Aircraft and as a contributing editor for Flying magazine.
 He served in the USAF reserve and was deployed in France in 1960.
 He later became a barnstormer.

 During the summer of 1970, Bach and his friend Chris Cagle traveled to Ireland, where they participated in flying sequences for Roger Corman's film Von Richthofen and Brown.
 They flew a variety of World War I aircraft of the Blue Max collection owned by ex-RCAF pilot Lynn Garrison.
 Bach and Garrison first met when Bach wrote articles for Avian, Garrison's aviation publication.

 Most of Bach's books involve flight in some way, from the early stories which are purely about flying aircraft, to Stranger to the Ground, his first book, to his later works, in which he used flight as a philosophical metaphor.

 Literary career

-Bach's first book, the autobiographical Stranger to the Ground (1963) described the deployment to France of his Air National Guard unit and was received favorably, for example, by Edmund Fuller in The Wall Street Journal.
+In 1963 Bach published his first book, Stranger to the Ground, which describes a mission flight he undertook from Wethersfield, England, to Chaumont, France.
+It was favorably received by Martin Caidin in The New York Times Book Review and by Edmund Fuller in The Wall Street Journal, and mixedly by Peter W. Brooks in The Journal of the Royal Aeronautical Society.
+By 1972 it had sold 17,000 copies, making it the best-selling of Bach's first three books.

-In 1970, Jonathan Livingston Seagull, a story about a seagull who flew for the love of flying rather than merely to catch food, was released by Macmillan Publishers after the manuscript was turned down by several others.
-It had first been published in Soaring, the magazine of the Soaring Society of America.
-The book, which included photos of seagulls in flight by photographer Russell Munson, became a number-one bestseller.
-Containing fewer than 10,000 words, the book sold more than one million copies in 1972 alone.
-The surprise success of the book was widely reported in the media in the early 1970s.
+Jonathan Livingston Seagull, 1970s story about a seagull who flew for the love and passion of flying rather than merely to catch food, was released by Macmillan Publishers after the manuscript was turned down by several others.
+It had first been serialized in Private Pilot magazine, as well as in Soaring, the magazine of the Soaring Society of America.
+The book, containing fewer than 10,000 words, and featuring photos of seagulls in flight by photographer Russell Munson, became a number-one bestseller, selling more than one million copies in 1972 alone.
+The surprising success of the book was widely reported in the media in the early 1970s.

+In 1973, Jonathan Livingston Seagull was adapted into a film of the same name, produced by Paramount Pictures Corporation, with a soundtrack by Neil Diamond.
+Bach then filed a lawsuit against producer/director Hall Bartlett, alleging that Bartlett had destroyed Bach's screenplay for the film and that Bartlett had violated a clause in Bach's contract which stated that the film could not be released in theaters without Bach's approval.
+Associate producer Leslie Parrish was appointed to be a mediator between Bach and Bartlett, but the mediation failed.
+The lawsuit ended with the film being released in theaters with some changes made to the final cut, while Bach had his name removed from the film's screenwriting credits.